methane/python-dstring/README.md

             """
 ```

-test_codecencodings_cn.py: There are some multiline bytes.
-They can be written using d-string, while `dedent()` doesn't support bytes.
+test_codecencodings_cn.py: There are some multiline byte strings.
+They can be written using bd-string, while `dedent()` doesn't support bytes.

 ```python
 # current